Military comeback a distant dream for Afghan Taliban

 With an estimated 25,000 fighters at the most, the Taliban is hugely outnumbered by NATO and Afghan forces.

-Its budget too is minuscule, put at just $150 million a year.
+Its budget too is minuscule, put at just $150 million (94 million pounds) a year.
 By contrast, the United States has spent some $500 billion on its 10-year war there.

 "The government is very fragile but we have to keep in mind it is supported by a 250,000 strong security apparatus ... which is also supported by the international community and these two big elements were missing when the Taliban seized the country in the mid-90s," said Pakistani security analyst Imtiaz Gul.